LIVE WELL....CONSIDER MEXICO!

 Blogs for insights on living in Mexico

-Singles particularly are more likely to want to keep a U.S. or Canadian footprint.
+Many people like to keep a U.S. or Canadian footprint for at least few years while they test the waters.
 I try to point out resources on both sides of the journey that make part-time expat life easier than ever.

-Many people before me have covered topics like how to buy a car, get a Mexican bank account, bring a pet over the border and other "how-to's" extremely well.
-I only write about that with which I have direct experience.
+Often, writers before me have covered topics like how to buy a car, get a Mexican bank account, bring a pet over the border and other "how-to's" in great detail.
+I try to keep my stories first-person, direct experience accounts.

-For that reason, make sure to look at "Related Links," where I include links on those the subjects gleaned from hundreds of expat blogs, language websites and other resources I review every month.
+For that reason, make sure to look at "Related Links," where I include links to detailed information addressing pragmatic challenges gleaned from hundreds of expat blogs, language websites and other resources I review every month.

 For Ventanas Mexico prior blogs, see Index or Categories under the blog tab.
 Subscribe and get alerts when new information is added to the website.